cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 Bits 2/3 of the tag provides information on the map's key and value types:

 - 0b00xx Unspecified: There is no specified type for the map's keys and values
-- 0b01xx Uniform Key: All keys have the same data type
+- 0b01xx Homogeneous Key: All keys have the same data type
-- 0b10xx Uniform Key/Value: All values have the same data type in addition to all keys having the same data type (the types for keys and values may be distinct).
+- 0b10xx Homogeneous Key/Value: All values have the same data type in addition to all keys having the same data type (the types for keys and values may be distinct).

-The semantics for uniformity shall be the same as for RFC8746 homogenous arrays (tag 41).
+The semantics for homogeneity shall be the same as for RFC8746 homogeneous arrays (tag 41).
 That is, "which CBOR data items constitute elements of the same application type is specific to the application" (RFC8746, subsection 3.2).

-Maps with arbitrary keys and uniform values are considered unusual, so they are left out of this specification in order to reduce the number of tags allocated (12 instead of 16).
+Maps with arbitrary keys and homogeneous values are considered unusual, so they are left out of this specification in order to reduce the number of tags allocated (12 instead of 16).

 ## Ordering